TANGCONGKinh/sumvip/PCL-GSoc-Ideas.md

 ## Resources
 ### Ideas Pages
-If any of the following ideas are not implemented, please notify [kunaltyagi](https://github.com/kunaltyagi) on Gitter using [PM](https://gitter.im/kunaltyagi) or [PCL chatroom](https://gitter.im/PointCloudLibrary/pcl).
+If any of the following ideas are not implemented, please notify [kunaltyagi](https://github.com/kunaltyagi) on the [discord channel](https://discord.gg/JFFMAXS).
 They will be added to the ideas list.
 * [Discussion on Ideas for GSoC 2011](http://www.pcl-developers.org/two-more-projects-for-GSOC-tt4645184.html#none)
 * [Ideas page for GSoC 2011](https://web.archive.org/web/20130314145536/http://www.pointclouds.org:80/gsoc2011/ideas.html)
 <!-- * [Ideas page for GSoC 2014](http://www.pointclouds.org/gsoc/) State of the art is Deep Learning -->
 ### Project Pages
-If any of the following projects are not integrated in PCL, please notify [kunaltyagi](https://github.com/kunaltyagi) on Gitter using [PM](https://gitter.im/kunaltyagi) or [PCL chatroom](https://gitter.im/PointCloudLibrary/pcl).
+If any of the following projects are not integrated in PCL, please notify [kunaltyagi](https://github.com/kunaltyagi) on [discord channel](https://discord.gg/JFFMAXS).
 They will be slated for review and addition in PCL-core (if maintainers are found) or PCL contrib (like opencv-contrib) (if there is a lack of maintainers)
 * [GSoC 2011](http://www.pointclouds.org/blog/gsoc/)
 * [GSoC 2012](https://web.archive.org/web/20121009031358/http://pointclouds.org:80/news/pcl-gsoc-kickstart.html)
 * [GSoC 2014](http://www.pointclouds.org/blog/gsoc14/index.php)